 Rosa was born in Cuba and in 1964 was brought to the United States by her parents who had no money but possessed a desire to provide hope for a better life as well as unconditional love for their two children.

-Rosa has been a special education teacher for thirty-two years.
+Rosa has been a special education teacher for thirty-three years.
 In her role as an educator, she has provided hope and support to parents and their children and she continues to believe in and have high expectations for each of the children she meets.

 In 1981, Rosa got married and proceeded to bring two young men into the world.
 She has provided values, unconditional love, and a solid foundation as they begin their journeys in life.